Charles Scott Sherrington: Career

-Sherrington's first job of full-professorship came with his appointment as Holt Professor of Physiology at Liverpool in 1895, succeeding Francis Gotch.
+Sherrington's first job of full professorship came with his appointment as Holt Professor of Physiology at Liverpool in 1895, succeeding Francis Gotch.
 With his appointment to the Holt Chair, Sherrington ended his active work in pathology.
 Working on cats, dogs, monkeys, and apes that had been bereaved of their cerebral hemispheres, he found that reflexes must be considered integrated activities of the total organism, not just the result of activities of the so-called reflex-arcs, a concept then generally accepted.
 There he continued his work on reflexes and reciprocal innervation.
 His papers on the subject were synthesized into the Croonian lecture of 1897.

 Sherrington showed that muscle excitation was inversely proportional to the inhibition of an opposing group of muscles.
-Speaking of the excitation-inhibition relationship, Sherrington said "desistence from action may be as truly active as is the taking of action."
+Speaking of the excitation-inhibition relationship, Sherrington said: "desistence from action may be as truly active as is the taking of action."
 Sherrington continued his work on reciprocal innervation during his years at Liverpool.
 Come 1913, Sherrington was able to say that "the process of excitation and inhibition may be viewed as polar opposites [...] the one is able to neutralize the other."
 Sherrington's work on reciprocal innervation was a notable contribution to the knowledge of the spinal cord.

-Oxford

 As early as 1895, Sherrington had tried to gain employment at Oxford University.
 By 1913, the wait was over.
 Oxford offered Sherrington the Waynflete Chair of Physiology at Magdalen College.
 The electors to that chair unanimously recommended Sherrington without considering any other candidates.
 Sherrington enjoyed the honor of teaching many bright students at Oxford, including Wilder Penfield, who he introduced to the study of the brain.
 Several of his students were Rhodes scholars, three of whom – Sir John Eccles, Ragnar Granit, and Howard Florey – went on to be Nobel laureates.
 Sherrington also influenced American pioneer brain surgeon Harvey Williams Cushing.

 Sherrington's philosophy as a teacher can be seen in his response to the question of what was the real function of Oxford University in the world.
 Sherrington said:

 "After some hundreds of years of experience we think that we have learned here in Oxford how to teach what is known.
 But now with the undeniable upsurge of scientific research, we cannot continue to rely on the mere fact that we have learned how to teach what is known.
 We must learn to teach the best attitude to what is not yet known.
-This also may take centuries to acquire but we cannot escape this new challenge, nor do we want to."
+This also may take centuries to acquire, but we cannot escape this new challenge, nor do we want to."